I came across an interesting Search Engine Land post last week. It inspired me to search and see if I could find a related patent from Google:

 A ranking engine can produce a ranking of document search results for display to a searcher based on IR scores received from the scoring engine and possibly one or more signals from the rank modifier engine.

-That selection information may also be logged, which could capture for each selection:
+Logged selection information could capture for each selection:

-- the country (C) where the user is likely located (e.g., based on the server used to access the IR system).
+- Country (C) where the user is likely located (e.g., based on the server used to access the IR system).

-Also other information may be recorded about a searcher’s interactions with presented rankings:
+Recorded information about a searcher’s interactions with presented rankings:

 - Position(s) of click(s) in the user interface